-Volunteer in Marine Conservation!
+Volunteer in Marine Conservation in Mozambique!

 Volunteers in Marine conservation are needed because…

 Sadly, over the last decade the numbers of these magnificent mega-marine animals have drastically dropped and hence the interest by marine scientists studying just why these numbers have been declining so rapidly.
 Promotion of conservation and marine education in the area are important parts of the placement and volunteers will have the opportunity to meet with local children and help educate them to respect their ocean heritage.

 - students on their gap year who are 18+